-Still, with only very few significant associations found and with relatively low effect sizes, there are clear implications for those aiming to create supportive enterprise ecosystems.
-Existing evidence indicates that the relationship between business support and firm performance is indirect (e.g., Mueller, 2023; Stevenson et al., 2020).
-Our results extend this research by identifying the specific managerial practices that significantly mediate the effect of business support on sustained turnover and employment growth, chiefly those that enhance the ability of SMEs to absorb knowledge and utilise resources (e.g., through staff development training, accessing external finance, or changing directors).
+Beyond highlighting the relationships between business support and managerial practices we find that the indirect effects of using business support are also very small.
+There is existing evidence that indicates that the relationship between business support and firm performance is indirect (e.g., Mueller, 2023; Stevenson et al., 2020).
+We find evidence to support this and that the ability of SMEs to absorb knowledge and utilise resources (e.g., through staff development training, accessing external finance, or changing directors) has a significant relationship with firm performance.
 However, the detected effect sizes are extremely small.
 Even when enacted collectively, they appear to equate to very marginal gains for SMEs.
-Thus, whether such interventions can be deemed to be substantively productive will require to be evaluated.

-In the interim, a clear implication for policymakers and entrepreneurship ecosystem actors providing support is that the way support services are delivered is crucial, particularly in ensuring that SMEs develop strong managerial capabilities.
+The implications for policymakers and entrepreneurship ecosystem actors providing support are clear: the way support services are delivered is crucial, particularly in ensuring that SMEs develop strong managerial capabilities.
 Focusing on the development of given managerial practices that enhance SMEs' capacity (e.g., accessing formal finance) and capabilities (e.g., staff development training and changing directors) appears to be an effective approach.
-Further, business advice and business grants seem to have similar effects on firm performance through these practices with a combination of both stronger yet.
-However, we cannot fully establish whether the two can effectively act as substitutes or whether there are significant benefits to combining the two.
+Further, business grants seem to have similar effects on firm performance through these practices to business advice although we cannot fully tease out if the two act as substitutes or have strong complementary effects.
 Future research will need to revisit this.